sharon77242/KeySetPaginator/README.md

 Query = Query.KeySetSkip(pagingRequest.KeySetToken, pagingRequest.SortDirection);
 ```
 This will use the Query (of type queryable), to skip relevant rows from KeySetToken, by SortDirection (Ascending, Descending)

+NOTE - in order to the sorting and skipping to work properly they need to have matching params (keySetToken, direction)

 ```cs
 KeySetPaginator.PaginatorAPI